Branding

 • Leaflets

-The brochure must have been published during the previous calendar year (and up to the day of the current deadline), and can’t be self-promotional.
+The brochure must have been published within the previous calendar year (2025) and up to the submission deadline (13 February 2026).

 Files to prepare

-Please send one sample of the brochure.
-Mark it discretely with your submission code.
+Please send one physical sample of the brochure.
+Mark it discreetly with your submission code.

-Place the brochure in an envelope and post it to European Design’s Greek office (to arrive no later than February 23rd, 2024).
+Place the brochure in an envelope and send it to the European Design Greek office.
+Deliveries must arrive no later than 20 February 2026.

 Included